emacsorphanage/helm-css-scss/README.md

 #### Configure variable

-In default, Helm popup window appears horizontally.
+By default, Helm popup window appears horizontally.
 If you'd like to split window vertically set this as a t not nil.

 `(setq helm-css-scss-split-window-vertically nil)`